-Our around the world series looks at various ways in which people cope, grieve and allow themselves to move ahead after a passing.
+Our around the world series looks at various ways in which people cope, grieve and allow themselves to move forward after a passing.
 We share these with the hope that you may find a connection that leads you in a positive direction.
 Sometimes we do have to travel far away from where we’re at, to reach back where we belong.

-5 Unique Customs of Funeral Tributes
+5 Different Customs of Funeral Tributes

 Is there a specific tradition that you have found particularly comforting or respectful for honoring anyone’s passing?
 Please feel free to share it with the community here.